UoT-Bootcamp/Earthquake-data-Visualization/README.md

 ## Leaflet-Step-1:

+The GitHub pages link is - https://uot-bootcamp.github.io/Leaflet-Challenge/Leaflet-Step-1

-The look of ths map is below:
+The look of this map is below:

 ![map](https://github.com/UoT-Bootcamp/Leaflet-Challenge/blob/master/Leaflet-Step-1/screenshot/leaflet_1.png)

 ## Leaflet-Step-2:

+The GitHub pages link is - https://uot-bootcamp.github.io/Leaflet-Challenge/Leaflet-Step-1\2

 The look of this map is below: